-Poverty and Disadvantage Objective 1 Action Measure Target/Milestone Inequalities By 31 March 2023 to work collaboratively with statutory and third sector partners to deliver holistic responses to food insecurity across all Council areas.
+Poverty and Disadvantage Strategic Objective1 Action Measure Target/Milestone Inequalities By 31 March 2023 to work collaboratively with statutory and third sector partners to deliver holistic responses to food insecurity across all Council areas.
 By 30 September 2023 to have agreed final evaluation report from SIB to include recommendations for future advice provision.
-To provide an additional £4m Hardship Grant to councils to provide financial support to the most vulnerable in their district to deal with the impact of the cost-of-living crisis to be used in the 2023/24 year.
-By March 2024.
 To ensure access to good quality, independent, confidential advice, as a means to alleviate issues and inequalities such as poverty, housing, welfare, debt, as well as legal rights of workers and minorities.
 To engage with the advice sector on a fundamental refresh of policy and funding frameworks to determine the long term advice needs and priorities.
-To maintain funding to the independent advice sector to provide free accessible quality advice on a range of issues including social security, debt, immigration, appeals and tribunal representation.
-By March 2024 to have developed a fresh policy and outcomes framework to support commissioning of new programmes to support the Voluntary and Community Sector.
-By March 2024.
+By March 2024 to have developed a fresh policy and outcomes framework to support commissioning of new programmes support to the Voluntary and Community Sector.
 To incentivise, support and enhance community empowerment through an innovative and sustainable community and voluntary sector.
 To undertake a review of the Department's current suite of regional and sub-regional infrastructure programmes which support the voluntary and community sector.
 To ensure refreshed programmes are relevant to the needs of the sector.
 By 31 March 2024 to have commenced activities of the key commitments and immediate priorities identified within the Delivery Plan.

-Poverty and Disadvantage Objective1 Action Measure Target/Milestone Inequalities To improve the financial wellbeing of women and people with disabilities.
+To improve the financial wellbeing of women and people with disabilities.
 Implementation of the NI Delivery Plan for Financial Wellbeing.
 The Plan was published in March 2022 and includes commitments related to providing gender-specific financial educational initiatives and the development of specific initiatives aimed at people living with poor mental health.
 By 31 March 2024 to have commenced activities of the key commitments and immediate priorities identified within the Delivery Plan and to work with partners to reflect emerging strategic and operational thinking, new priorities, and changes to the regulatory or policy landscape.
-To provide access to cultural activity for young people.
-To continue to fund the Creative Learning Centres education programme through NI screen to boost digital creative skills among young people.
-Through NI Screen, to continue to provide enhanced access to Into Film educational resources, cultural activity and careers information.
-Future Screens NI to provide 20 placements for unemployed young people living in deprived areas to gain both skills and experience of working in a creative business matched to their interest, for example in games, animation, VR, AR or film and broadcast.
-To reach a minimum of 7200 young people and 2970 teachers per annum until 2025 with a minimum of 70% of activity delivered in schools serving areas of deprivation.
-To reach a minimum of 198 schools per annum until March 2025 serving areas of deprivation.
-By March 2025